lovoo/goka/README.md

 	}

 	// Define a new processor group.
 The group defines all inputs, outputs, and
 	// serialization formats.
-The group-table topic is "example-group-state". g := goka.DefineGroup(group,
+The group-table topic is "example-group-table". g := goka.DefineGroup(group,
 		goka.Input(topic, new(codec.String), cb),
 		goka.Persist(new(codec.Int64)),